Anaconda-Platform/chalmers/README.md

   * `user`: User to run the program as.
 May be a username or UID.
 This option is only valid when chalmers is run as the root user

-# Example of seting up a server
+# Example of setting up a server

 ```
 chalmers add --run-later -n server -- python my_server.py